gtukmachev/snake/README.md

 # Snake

 The project was created with my son (8 years).
-He love programming in Scratch 2 and this is his first experience with real programming.
+He love programming in "Scratch 2" [https://scratch.mit.edu/scratch2download/] and this is his first experience with real programming.